rktech-de/QLCplus-Textbook/README.md

 **Some additional information**

-This Application has been programmed for my own need and "survived" the first live test in our [theater play](https://dorfbuehne-merching.de/), before I was using some python script together with LibreOffice to create some HTML file to connect to QLCplus but it was a nightmare to create and change something.
-Now this app did more then I expected and I hope it could be helpful fore someone else too.
+This Application has been programmed for my own need and "survived" the first live test in our [theater play](https://dorfbuehne-merching.de/).
+Before I was using some python script together with LibreOffice to create some HTML file to connect to QLCplus but it was a nightmare to create and change something.
+Now this app did more then I expected and I hope it could be helpful for someone else too.

 All work and use is currently done on Linux with Chrome, so there could be some issues with other "systems".